top of page

 How to Mitigate Environmental Risks

-While it is impossible to completely lessen all environmental risks, there are measures that can be taken to mitigate their impact.
+While it is impossible to completely lessen all environmental risks, some measures can be taken to mitigate their impact.
 These include:

 • Due Diligence: Before purchasing or developing a property, conducting thorough research and due diligence is crucial.
 This may involve hiring environmental experts and conducting site assessments to identify any potential risks.